Alluxio/alluxio/docs/en/administration/Scalability-Tuning.md

 This feature is enabled by default.
 Typically you only need to tweak the 2 properties above.
-But you may find all relevant properties in the [Properties List]({{ '/en/reference/Properties-List.html' | relativize_url }}) starting with `alluxio.master.worker.register.lease` and `alluxio.worker.register.lease`.
+But you may find all relevant properties in the [Properties List]({{ '/en/reference/Properties-List.html' | relativize_url }}) starting with `alluxio.coordinator.worker.register.lease` and `alluxio.worker.register.lease`.

 When the register lease feature is turned on, you will see a delay when the workers attempt to register to the master.
 This is expected.